cullylarson/base-wordpress-project/readme.md

 ## Wordpress

-To make Wordpress work with Docker, you just need to add these lines to your `wp-config.php` file:
+To make Wordpress work with Docker, you might need to add these lines to your `wp-config.php` file, if the Docker build doesn't do it for you:

 ```
 define('DB_NAME', 'wordpress');